How Does the PACT Act Affect TDIU Benefits

 How to Apply for TDIU Benefits

-Frequently, the key to obtaining Total Disability due to Individual Unemployability benefits is successfully filling out VA Form 21-8940.
+Frequently, the key to obtaining Total Disability due to Individual Unemployability (TDIU) benefits is successfully filling out VA Form 21-8940.
 It’s an application for Individual Unemployability disability benefits for a service-connected condition that prevents you from keeping a steady job.
-This form has some glaring omissions, as outlined below.
-Yet, in many cases, Form 21-8940 is […]
+While this form is the required application, knowing how to fill it out properly is […]

 Read More